 These hotels stand at the historical epicenter of Singapore, close to where the city was founded by Sir Stamford Raffles himself.
 Hotels like the Intercontinental Singapore (pictured left; buy direct) are close to everything that matters - Orchard's shopping, business contacts at the financial district, even the ethnic enclaves of Chinatown and Little India.

-If you want to stay at the heritage district but bringing in a smaller travel budget, try one of these Singapore Heritage District Budget Hotels.
+If you want to stay in the heritage district but bringing in a smaller travel budget, try one of these Singapore Heritage District Budget Hotels.

 06 of 08